CypRiv/genal/README.md

 > **Note:**
 >
 > Make sure to read the readme file usually provided with the summary statistics to identify the correct columns.
 It is particularly important to correctly identify the allele that represents the effect allele.
-Also, you do not need all columns to move forward, as some can be inputted as we will see next.

 ### Data preprocessing <a name="paragraph3.2"></a>